Help Navigating the System near

 - Education and information about HIV and transmission

-- Assistance with applying for Social Security, disability, Medicaid and food stamps; and safe and permanent housing.
+- Assistance with applying for Social Security, disability, Medicaid, food stamps, and safe and permanent housing

 - Referrals for legal assistance for advanced directives and wills